Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 How I Can Help

-I am Kylie Sayce, a Nurse Practitioner with a special interest in recurrent vaginal symptoms, sexual and reproductive health, and the vaginal microbiome.
+I am Kylie Sayce, an endorsed Nurse Practitioner with extensive clinical experience in sexual and reproductive health and advanced training in the human microbiome.

 Many women who come to my clinic have: